inbravo/travel/september-2017/tehri-dam.md

 *	Finally arrived at Tehri Dam, ride to this destination took 7.45 hours.
 Not bad!
 Feeling really proud!
 *	Access to Dam is restricted by Central Industrial Security Force, I rode to a high point, where i can see the dam
 *	Found a lonely place at one beautiful corner of road, where I can see the dam and be in peace
-*	Parked my stallion, removed all my gears, sit on a bench and thanks to God, for rewarding me this journey
+*	Parked my stallion, removed all my gears, sit on a bench and thanks to God, for rewarding me this healthy journey
 *	Took some of beautiful pictures, from my phone.
 Experienced the flora and fauna of region while peacefully sitting there
 *	Spent around 1 hour there, ate some dry fruits and biscuits, and finally refit myself for the 85 kilometers journey back to Rishikesh